Family Yoga - how to enjoy yoga with your kids

 Pose of the day - Partner Tree pose

 Stand next to your child and do a tree pose together.

 Have the leg that’s closer to your child as a standing, balancing leg.
 Wrap your arm around each other’s shoulder or waist.
 Your outer hand can come around to meet your child’s (palms placing against each other’s) Switch position and work on the 2ndside.
 If you’re a group of 3 or more, you can form a little circle.

 *For more detailed instructions on how to do this pose safely and its benefits, please visit my past blog titled “5 fun poses for pre-schoolers”

 Incorporate singing or story where appropriate.
 Even music would add to fun.
 Turn it into a little game.
 Laugh together.
 My kids yoga & family yoga classes are so different to adult yoga classes I teach.
 If I taught like I teach adults, kids would be bored in less than 2 minutes!
 They love seeing you have fun too.
 Always think of a way to make it fun and get creative!

 Pose of the day - Musical tree

 Play some upbeat fun dance music.
 When the music is on, you dance with your kids.
 When the music stops (you’re in charge of pause/play) everyone needs to freeze and become a tree.

-Here are some related blogs you may enjoy reading:
+Here are some related blogs you may also enjoy reading:

 10 benefits of yoga for kids